-Best Foods For Baby (and What To Avoid)
+Best Foods for Baby (and What to Avoid)

-When it comes to feeding your baby, there’s no Top 10 list of super foods for moms to print out, stick on the fridge and stick to.
+When it comes to feeding baby, there’s no “Top 10” list of superfoods for you to print out, stick on the fridge and follow to a tee.
 (Sorry!)
-But experts agree that limiting your little one to a few “best” foods in her first year (or any year, for that matter) would actually do her a disservice.
+In fact, experts agree that limiting your little one to only a few “best” foods in their first year (or any year, for that matter) would actually do them a disservice.
 “The first year of life is when the palate is trained,” says Tina Ruggiero, MS, RD, LD, coauthor of The Best Homemade Baby Food on the Planet.
 “The three rules I tell my clients to follow are: Go for color, think fresh and introduce new flavors and different textures at age-appropriate stages.
 Following these guidelines, parents will find more than 10 fruits, more than 10 vegetables and more than 10 proteins to try.”
-And while you’ll also want to talk with baby’s pediatrician for guidance, adding the following great options to your baby’s diet—and avoiding a few first-year no-no foods—will get her off to a healthy start.
+And while you’ll also want to talk with baby’s pediatrician for guidance, adding the following great options to baby’s diet—and avoiding a couple first-year no-no foods—will get your kiddo off to a healthy start.

-Best Age for Breast Milk: Birth and older
+Best age for breast milk: Birth and older

-Avocados are a great first fruit to offer your baby, because they’re loaded with monounsaturated fats (that’s the good kind!) and have a mild taste and smooth consistency.
+Avocados are a great first fruit to offer baby, because they’re loaded with monounsaturated fats (that’s the good kind!) and have a mild taste and smooth consistency.
 They’re super-easy to prepare too: Simply mash a very ripe avocado with a little breast milk or formula until it reaches a pureed consistency.

-Okay, so there’s no baby super food —but sweet potatoes come pretty close.
-According to The Best Homemade Baby Food on the Planet, they’re one of the most nutritious foods for your baby.
+Okay, so there’s no baby superfood—but sweet potatoes come pretty close.
+According to Ruggiero, they’re one of the most nutritious foods for baby.
 Why?
-They’re rich in beta-carotene, which the body converts to vitamin A—and that’s “important for good vision, healthy skin, normal growth and protection from infections.”
+They’re rich in beta-carotene, which the body converts to vitamin A—and that’s important for good vision, healthy skin, normal growth and protection from infections.
 Plus, many babies like the soft, pudding-like texture of pureed sweet potatoes, says Susan Casey, RD, CD, pediatric clinical dietitian at Seattle Children’s Hospital.

 Meat—like chicken, lamb or beef—is an excellent source of protein, as well as iron, riboflavin, niacin, vitamin B6 and zinc.
 Just make sure it’s pureed to a smooth texture.
 (According to Nutrition, for infants, “even finely chopped meat may be hard to handle and cause choking.”)
 Try mixing the pureed meat with breast milk and a favorite veggie puree if you’re preparing it yourself, or buy plain pureed jarred meats.

-Best Age for Meat: 7 to 10 months and older
+Best age for meat: 7 to 10 months and older

 “Beets are an extraordinary nutrient source,” says Ruggiero.
 “They’re a good source of folic acid, high in potassium and beta-carotene, and they’re a sweet veggie—which babies take a liking to quickly.”
 Roast or steam them until they’re super-soft; then mash them.

-Best Age for Beets: 11 months and older
+Best age for beets: 11 months and older

 Plain (not vanilla) whole-milk yogurt is another protein-rich option for baby—plus, it contains calcium and beneficial live active cultures.
 (Confused as to why yogurt made with cow’s milk is okay for babies, but actual cow’s milk isn’t?
 “Very simply, lactose is already broken down with the culturing of the yogurt, and milk proteins are either removed or limited, so it’s easy for baby to digest,” says Ruggiero.)

 Believe it or not, many experts love good old-fashioned Cheerios.
 The little O’s in the yellow box are an excellent finger food and a good source of fiber.
 “I don’t think childhood would exist without Cheerios,” says Stern.

-Babies just can’t easily digest cow’s milk, which is one reason why experts recommend waiting until the one-year mark before offering it.
+Babies can’t easily digest cow’s milk, which is one reason why experts recommend waiting until the one-year mark before offering it.